elkarbackup/elkarbackup-scripts/permissions/README.md

 ## backup-permissions.sh

-This script will back up file ownership and permissions in the backup directory recursively.
+This script will back up the ownership and permissions in the backup directory recursively.
+It will obtain files/directories permissions inside the job path and it will save them in a single file (`permissions.facl`), which will be stored into the job backup directory's root.

+Benefits:
+ - Preserve ownership
+ - Permissions changelog

+### Requirements

-It requires ACL utilities in the client host.
-You can install the package with the following
-command: `apt-get install acl` (Debian based distributions)
+You need to have ACL utilities installed in the client host: `apt-get install acl` (Debian based distributions)

+### Installation

 [Download URL](https://github.com/elkarbackup/elkarbackup-scripts/raw/master/permissions/backup-permissions.sh)

-The scripts uses `eb-remote.sh` library.
-You can [download it](https://github.com/elkarbackup/elkarbackup-scripts/raw/master/permissions/eb-remote.sh) and save it in your _uploads/lib_ directory:
+This scripts needs the `eb-remote.sh` library.
+If you don't have it, you need to [download it](https://github.com/elkarbackup/elkarbackup-scripts/raw/master/permissions/eb-remote.sh) and save it in your _uploads/lib_ directory:

 ```sh